Mental Health Facilities Genesee County, MI

 Genesee Health System

-Genesee Health System is a mental health treatment center in Genesee County, MI, located at 420 West 5th Avenue, 48503 zip code area.
-Genesee Health System provides outpatient treatment and telemedicine/telehealth.
-Genesee Health System offers behavior modification, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Genesee Health System also supports people with serious mental illness, clients referred from the court/judicial system and seniors or older adults.
-Additional services at Genesee Health System consist of family psychoeducation, court-ordered outpatient treatment and intensive case management.
+Genesee Health System is a mental health treatment clinic in Genesee County, Michigan, located at 420 West 5th Avenue, 48503 zip code.
+Genesee Health System provides telemedicine/telehealth and outpatient treatment.
+Genesee Health System provides behavior modification, psychotropic medication and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Genesee Health System also supports seniors or older adults, people with serious mental illness and clients referred from the court/judicial system.
+Additional services provided by Genesee Health System consist of education services, supported employment and assertive community treatment.

 Learn More